Help to our cause.

 Recent studies highlight increasing electoral volatility, narrow margins in closely contested races, and the growing influence of external factors such as media framing and civil society actors.
 These trends underscore the complex dynamics shaping elections in crisis contexts and the risks of unpredictable or counterintuitive outcomes.

-This report analyzes the structural and behavioural factors affecting elections held during crises, identifies vulnerabilities in current electoral frameworks, and recommends reforms to strengthen democratic legitimacy, institutional robustness, and voter engagement.
+This report, Elections in Times of Crisis, prepared for submission to the Parliamentary Assembly of the Council of Europe, analyzes the structural and behavioural factors affecting elections held during crises, identifies vulnerabilities in current electoral frameworks, and recommends reforms to strengthen democratic legitimacy, institutional robustness, and voter engagement.

 To read the full report, please click here.